angus-mackenzie/ASD-Notes/ASD03.md

 * Build and show a new version to users every 2 to 4 weeks
 * Requires
     * Team members close together and close to customer
-    * Team members agree on good ideas over a  period of hours, not months.
+    * Team members agree on good ideas over a  period of hours, not months
     * Team become experts through intense hands-on problem solving and testing
 * Ends up with real systems meeting the user's needs, not their "perceived" needs
 * Favoured by small start up companies
     * Greatly reduce the risk of a project failing
-        * Only one shot at the target, steer your way to success using information instead of launching blindly into the unknown.
+        * Only one shot at the target, steer your way to success using information instead of launching blindly into the unknown
 * Long term, iterative development delivers more value sooner, with lower overall risk
 * Project is intensely focused
-    * In completing only high priority features, many alternative concepts never get explored.
+    * In completing only high priority features, many alternative concepts never get explored
         * Good ideas can be lost
 ## Examples of Iterative SE
 * Agile Software Development ("Agile Manifesto")
-    * Mini software projects; face-to-face communication
+    * Mini software projects
+    * Face-to-face communication
 * Rapid Application Development (RAD - James Martin)
-    * Voice of customer; rigid schedule
+    * Voice of customer
+    * Rigid schedule
 * Extreme Programming (XP - Kent Beck)
-    * Design on the fly; unit testing of all code, pair programming; refactoring
+    * Design on the fly
+    * Unit testing of all code
+    * Pair programming
+    * Refactoring
 * Scrum (Takeuchi, Nonaka and, later, Schwaber)
-    * Facilitated teams scrum down in short iterations (sprints); empirical process
+    * Facilitated teams scrum down in short iterations (sprints)
+    * Empirical process

 # Unified Process
 ## Iterative Development and the Unified Process